awsdocs/aws-cloudhsm-user-guide/doc_source/ssl-offload-configure-web-server.md

 1. Configure the NGINX environment\.
 **Note**
 Client SDK 5 introduces the `CLOUDHSM_PIN` environment variable for storing the credentials of the CU\.
-In Client SDK 3 you stored the CU credentials in the `n3fips_password` environment variable\.
-Client SDK 5 supports both environment variables, but we recommend using `CLOUDHSM_PIN`\.

 ------
 #### [ Amazon Linux ]